Nihalmai/Scalable-Expense-Management-Dashboard-with-Authentication/README.md

 - User specific expense isolation

 ## How I Would Scale This for Production
+If this application were to scale for real-world usage:
-- Deploy frontend on Vercel and backend on AWS
+- Deploy frontend on Vercel and backend on AWS/Render
-- Use Redis caching for faster API response
+- Use Redis caching for faster performance
-- Implement refresh tokens for better auth security
+- Implement refresh token authentication
-- Add Docker containerization
+- Use Docker for containerization
-- Use load balancer for handling high traffic
+- Add load balancer for high traffic
+- Use cloud database with backups
+- Add rate limiting & security middleware